On Helium Mixing in Quasi-global Simulations of the Intracluster Medium: Discussion

 The weakly-collisional, magnetized nature of the ICM is likely to have an impact on the long-term evolution of the gas dynamics, including the issue of whether helium can sediment efficiently.
 Our work constitutes the first few steps in this direction.
 More quantitative statements will demand improved models that incorporate the physics driving the sedimentation process while simultaneously accounting for the anisotropic transport properties of the medium.

 \acknowledgements We acknowledge useful discussions with Daisuke Nagai, Matthew Kunz, Prateek Sharma, Ellen Zweibel, and Ian Parrish during the \emph{3\textsuperscript{rd} ICM Theory and Computation Workshop} held at the Niels Bohr Institute in 2014.
 We would like to thank Matthew Kunz for sharing with us the Athena files used to run the simulations presented in \cite {Kun12}.
 Furthermore, we thank him and Henrik Latter for providing us with a copy of the script they used in \cite{Lat12} and that we used as a starting point to build the code used in this paper.
 We are grateful to Daisuke Nagai and Fang Peng for sharing with us the Fortran program used to calculate the mean molecular weight profile used as inspiration for the simulations presented in this paper.
 We also acknowledge useful discussions with Gopakumar Mohandas and Sagar Chakraborty.
+We thank the anonymous referee for helpful comments that helped improve the final version of the manuscript.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) under ERC grant agreement 306614.
 T.B. also acknowledges support provided by a L{\o}rup Scholar Stipend and M.E.P. also acknowledges support from the Young Investigator Programme of the Villum Foundation.